jjarmoc/csaw2012_cert_app/README.md

 Authenticate as 'admin' to obtain the flag.

-The code is running at https://csaw.offenseindepth.com/ for the next week or so.
+The code is running at https://csaw.offenseindepth.com/ for the time being (I'll probably down it soon though..)

 ## History